Pomax/BezierInfo-2/components/sections/matrixsplit/content.en-GB.md

   \end{bmatrix}
 \]

 Let's say we want to split the curve at some point `t = z`, forming two new (obviously smaller) Bézier curves.
 To find the coordinates for these two Bézier curves, we can use the matrix representation and some linear algebra.
-First, we separate out the actual ``point on the curve'' information into a new matrix multiplication:
+First, we separate out the actual "point on the curve" information into a new matrix multiplication:

 \[
   B(t) =